apache/mxnet/tools/bandwidth/README.md

 INFO:root:iter 5, 0.100774 sec, 4.480169 GB/sec per gpu, error 0.000000
 ```

-- Now let's only use GPU-CPU communication, it satruates the single 16x link
+- Now let's only use GPU-CPU communication, it saturates the single 16x link
 between all GPUs and the CPU.

 ```bash